matt-FFFFFF/tfmodmake/README.md

 # tfmodmake

-CLI tool to generate base Terraform configuration from an OpenAPI specification.
+CLI tool to generate a base Terraform module from an OpenAPI specification.

 ## Features